Open-Microfrontends/open-microfrontends-examples/README.md

 | [browser-standalone-routing](./browser-standalone-routing)                                   | A [React](https://react.dev) Microfrontend and a [Vue.js](https://vuejs.org) Microfrontend with routes put together on a single page |
 | [host-backend-integration-api-proxy-security](./host-backend-integration-api-proxy-security) | A pure ES Microfrontend that requests an API Proxy that requires an API Key.
 This example includes a JS and a Java backend.          |
 | [host-backend-integration-ssr](./host-backend-integration-ssr)                               | A small [Vue.js](https://vuejs.org) Microfrontend with server-side rendering                                                         |

+> [!NOTE]
+> These examples are not meant to be used templates to start building your own Microfrontends.
+> The goal is to cover all typical scenarios and to use different UI frameworks and bundlers just to show that they don't matter ;-)